 Phone interviews are shorter and have lower stakes than in-person interviews, which makes them ideal for the early phases of screening your candidates.

 Once your ATS has performed a basic screen and you’ve selected your initial candidate pool from your available applicants, you can conduct phone interviews to select the best candidates to proceed to in-person interviews.

 The Cons of Phone Interviews

 Phone interviews may be a tried-and-true form of an interview for businesses, but they aren’t 100% effective at selecting the best candidates for a job.
 That’s why other forms of interviews still exist, after all.

 Some of the biggest drawbacks of phone interviews include:

 🟥 Some Candidates May Have Phone Anxiety

 Job interview anxiety is normal and expected, but some people have phone-centric phobias or phone-specific anxiety.

-This often results in poor performance in an interview when the candidate would perform exceptionally in an in-person interview.
+This often results in poor performance in an interview when the candidate would perform exceptionally during an in-person interview.
 Unless the role is phone-heavy, in which case, the candidate is self-selecting.